-You may be surprised to learn that you are not legally required to provide paid vacation or sick leave to your employees (unless you do business in Connecticut, the first state to require employers to offer paid sick days, or a city or locality with a similar law, such as the District of Columbia, San Francisco, or Seattle).
+You may be surprised to learn that you are not legally required to provide paid vacation or sick leave to your employees (unless you do business in a handful of states, including Connecticut, California, or Massachusetts, or a city or locality with a similar law, such as the District of Columbia, San Francisco, or Seattle).
 You could choose to offer no paid leave, although a policy like this could make it tough to attract high-quality employees in a competitive market.

 If you decide to adopt a policy that gives your employees paid vacation or sick time, here are some general considerations to keep in mind: